 This course is designed to give students the knowledge and understanding of how to use the computer to enhance pictures.
 Processes include photo manipulation, restoration, colorizations and putting images together in a visual presentation.
 Knowledge may be used for personal or professional application.
-Fall.
+Offered on demand.